chrisjpatty/golem-code/README.md

-# Summon
+# golem-code

-A 3D animated companion overlay for [Claude Code](https://docs.anthropic.com/en/docs/claude-code).
-Summon renders a procedurally generated golem face in a floating native window that reacts in real-time to your coding agent's activity — tool calls, subagent spawns, permission requests, and more.
+Summon [Claude Code](https://docs.anthropic.com/en/docs/claude-code) as an embodied avatar that follows you around your computer so you can always keep tabs on your running Claude Code instances. golem-code renders a procedurally generated agent avater in a floating native window that reacts in real-time to your coding agent's activity — tool calls, subagent spawns, permission requests, and more.
+If we're going to summon the beast we may as well give it a face.

-Use Claude Code like you normally would.
-Summon just gives it a face.

-## What it does

-When you run `summon` instead of `claude`, you get the full Claude Code experience in your terminal plus a floating 3D face overlay that visually reflects what the agent is doing:

-- **Eyes glow** when the agent is actively thinking
-- **Smiles** during tool use (file edits, bash commands, searches)
-- **Opens mouth** when waiting for your permission to proceed
-- **Spawns smaller faces** when the agent launches subagents
-- **Goes dark** when idle, waiting for your next prompt

-Each agent gets a unique procedurally generated face based on its session ID — no two look alike.

-### Multi-instance support

-Run multiple `summon` sessions and they automatically discover each other.
-The first instance becomes the primary and hosts the overlay.
-Additional instances connect as peers, and their faces appear alongside the first in the same overlay window — each with a distinct color.

-Click any face in the overlay to focus that agent's terminal window.

 ## Requirements